 During the Japanese Occupation, Fort Siloso was used as a Prisoner of War camp.
 After the war, it was reoccupied by British forces before being handed over to the Singapore government in 1967.

-It was then designated a historical site in 1972 when it was decided that the island called Blakang Mati would be redeveloped as Sentosa.
+The fort was designated a historical site in 1972, when it was decided that the island called Blakang Mati would be redeveloped as Sentosa.